ejaffee01/Team4/Projects/P1/README.md

 ### move(String name, Location loc, Type type)

 - **Type**: `(String name, Location loc, Type type) -> Bool`
 - **Description**: The method takes a name, location, and type and put the object specified by the name at the location.
 If the function is able to successfull move the object it returns true, otherwise it returns false.
+The function checks if the object type is either pacman or ghost and then checks to see if its new location is inside their list of valid moves.
+If it is, it will update locations, components and field ArrayList's.
 - **Examples**:
   ```java
   //pacman at location (2,4)